realworldocaml/book/en/maps-and-hashtables.md

 you create map `m'` by calling `Map.add` on some other map `m`, then `m` and `m'` can be used independently, and in fact share most of their underlying storage.
-Thus, if you need to keep in memory at the same time multiple different related collections of key/value paris, then a map is typically a much more efficient data structure to do it with.
+Thus, if you need to keep in memory at the same time multiple different related collections of key/value pairs, then a map is typically a much more efficient data structure to do it with.